MicrosoftEdge/JsDbg/CONTRIBUTING.md

 If you wish to write a new JsDbg extension, please start by filing an issue and connecting with the JsDbg maintainers.

+#### Instructional videos

+There are several instructional videos on writing new JsDbg extensions and helper fields.
+These can be found in [JsDbg videos](./VIDEOS.md) or directly on the [JsDbg YouTube channel](https://www.youtube.com/channel/UCoiLqbrK3Q_EwPT6d0NyC5Q).

 #### Debugging JsDbg extensions

 Because JsDbg extensions are web-based, they can be debugged using common web debugging tools like F12.